What Does it Mean to Study Writing?

-What Can I Do With a Major in Writing?
+What Can You Do With a College Degree in Writing?

-Employment of writers and editors is expected to grow at an average rate until 2012.
-Opportunities from newspapers, periodicals, book publishers, and nonprofit organizations are expected to increase with demand for these publications.
-Magazines and online publications and services have developed a variety market niches to appeal to special interest groups; if you have expertise in a particular field, look for publications in that area.
+Employment of writers and authors is expected to grow at an average rate until 2012.
+Opportunities from newspapers, periodicals, book publishers and nonprofit organizations are expected to increase.
+Magazines and online publications and services have developed a variety of market niches to appeal to special interest groups; if you have expertise in a particular field, consider looking for publications in that area.

-Many different businesses and organizations are using newsletters and Internet websites more, and the advertising and public relations fields are also providing a steady demand for new writing professionals.
-Demand for technical specialty writers in areas, such as law, medicine, and economics is expected to increase as technologies expand in these areas.
+Many different businesses and organizations use newsletters and Internet websites, and the advertising and public relations fields use the skills of writing professionals to create them.
+In particular, technical specialty writers in areas such as law, medicine and economics are needed to describe as technologies expand in these areas.

-Almost 25% of jobs for writers and editors are salaried positions with newspapers, magazines, and book publishers.
+Almost 25 percent of jobs for writers and editors are salaried positions with newspapers, magazines and book publishers.
 Substantial numbers, mostly technical writers, work for computer software firms.
 Some writers develop publications and technical materials for government agencies or write for motion picture companies.